 The mechanisms of drug-excipient(s) interactions are not fully understood despite the best efforts of several eminent investigators in the field.
 However, some of the common ways by which excipients may alter drug stability in a dosage form include:

 a.
 Physical drug-excipient interactions

-These types of interactions are quite common, but are very difficult to detect in dosage forms.
+These types of interactions are quite common but are very difficult to detect in dosage forms.
 Drug substances and excipients interact without undergoing changes involving breaking or formation of new bonds.
-The components of the drug product retain their chemical structure, but undergo changes which alter their physical properties.
-Physical interactions may result in changes in dosage uniformity, color, odor, flow properties, solubility, sedimentation rate, dissolution rate etc. Incompatibilities are assessed by physically observing the test samples.
+The components of the drug product retain their chemical structure but undergo changes which alter their physical properties.
+Physical interactions may result in changes in dosage uniformity, colour, odour, flow properties, solubility, sedimentation rate, dissolution rate etc. Incompatibilities are assessed by physically observing the test samples.
 Physical interactions can be either beneficial or detrimental to the product performance depending on its application.